17：英検対策1級（Eiken Grade 1）

 __________ 2. an inherent capability or ability to acquire or learn something

-__________ 3. an adviser, a counsellor, a guide or a teacher that is trusted and wise
+__________ 3. an adviser, a counselor, a guide or a teacher that is trusted and wise

 __________ 4. one that closely resembles another, especially in functions or characteristics; a copy